 Filing an appeal for any non-response or denial preserves the topic in the record in case you need to argue it again in court later.
 For more information about filling out administrative appeals forms, you can refer to the Prison Law Office's (PLO) Guide to Administrative Appeals, which should be made available in your prison law library.
-PLO's contact information and the Blank 602 Administrative Appeals Form which should be made available at CDCR facilities is listed in the Resource List.
+PLO's contact information and the Blank 602 Administrative Appeals Form is also listed in this Toolkit's Resource List.